rmoralesdelgado/data_modeling_with_postgres/README.md

 ## Run Local
 To run this project locally, clone this repository and start a local Postgres server.

-Then run:
+Then, run:
 ```bash
 python3 main.py
 ````

+The `main.py` file will create the database, schema and run the ETL pipeline.